Development Code Update

 To be considered an ADU, the space must contain: a living area, sleeping facilities, a bathroom, and a kitchen with a stove.
 A kitchen will be assumed if 220V wiring is proposed.
 ADUs are allowed for single-family detached dwellings in most residential zone districts.
 Contact the Planning Department to see if your property qualifies.

-Maximum Unit Size: 1,000 square feet or 50% of the gross floor area of the primary dwelling, whichever is smaller.
+- Maximum Unit Size: 1,000 square feet or 50% of the gross floor area of the primary dwelling, whichever is greater.

 Parking: